 Strong rip currents and swells can swiftly sweep you out to sea in places like Cabo San Lucas, Puerto Vallarta and many other coastal holiday spots.

-The majority of beaches across Mexico aren't patrolled so if you are staying somewhere without lifeguards, always ask the locals where is the safest swim, or only swim where lifeguards have designated as the safest spot on the beach.
+The majority of beaches across Mexico aren't patrolled so if you are staying somewhere without lifeguards, always ask locals where the safest swimming spot is, or only swim where lifeguards have designated as the safest spot on the beach.
 Some patrolled beaches have a colored flag system which lets you know if it's safe to swim or not.

 If the beach is closed, it's closed for a good reason.
 It may not look rough out there, but sometimes continuous rips can make conditions unfavorable for using the ocean.